 What are the lyrics to ‘Panis Angelicus’, and who wrote it?

-Today, Andrea Bocelli will perform this beautiful miniature at the royal wedding of Princess Eugenie and Jack Brooksbank.
+Andrea Bocelli performed this beautiful miniature at the royal wedding of Princess Eugenie and Jack Brooksbank.
 But who composed ‘Panis Angelicus’, and what do the lyrics mean?

 ‘Panis Angelicus’ (which translates as ‘Bread of Angels’) is a verse from the hymn ‘Sacris solemniis’, which was written by Saint Thomas Aquinas for the Feast of Corpus Christi in the 13th century.